afontainec/chinchay-docs/docs/models/sum.md

 ## Return as Query

 Last but definetely not least: `returnAsQuery`.
 If this parameter is defined as `true`, it will return a knex query object.
 With it you can use all of knex options to build even more sophisticated queries.
-Lets look at an example:
+Let's look at an example:

 ```javascript
   const query = Coffee.sum('price', {}, { returnAsQuery: true });